Financial Planning for SaaS Business Plan: Introduction

 - Preparing materials for raises, board decks, lender packages, and due diligence

-This is especially valuable when you’re scaling from founder-led finance into a more disciplined operating cadence, such as utilizing ongoing CFO support.
+This is especially valuable when you’re scaling from founder-led finance into a more disciplined operating cadence, such as utilizing ongoing CFO support

 SaaS KPIs Your Financial Plan Should Track

-Revenue quality and growth:
+Revenue quality and revenue growth:

 - MRR and ARR